cdktf/cdktf-provider-googlebeta/docs/googleIamFoldersPolicyBinding.typescript.md

 Required.

 Immutable.
-The resource name of the policy to be bound.
-The binding parent and policy must belong to the same Organization (or Project).
+Full Resource Name of the principal set used for principal access boundary policy bindings.
+Examples for each one of the following supported principal set types:
+* Folder: '//cloudresourcemanager.googleapis.com/folders/FOLDER_ID'
+It must be parent by the policy binding's parent (the folder).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.24.0/docs/resources/google_iam_folders_policy_binding#principal_set GoogleIamFoldersPolicyBinding#principal_set}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.25.0/docs/resources/google_iam_folders_policy_binding#principal_set GoogleIamFoldersPolicyBinding#principal_set}

 ---